Romanian Intelligence Service: Personnel

 The Romanian Intelligence Service is a militarized institution, although it is not a part of the Romanian Armed Forces.
 The hierarchy from the service is defined by military ranks.
 The highest ranking employee has the rank of general officer (with four stars).
 Civilian personnel is composed mostly of accountants, IT and law specialists.

 The number of employees is classified.
 However, rumors about the number of employees exists.
 The newspaper Adevărul was able to find in 2006 an estimate of 12,000 agents, a figure confirmed by former SIE director Cătălin Harnagea.
 According to former DIE general Ion Mihai Pacepa, this figure is double the number of agents of the similar service of France (which has a population three times larger than Romania's) and larger than Germany's secret services, Pacepa noting the unusual size of Romania's secret services, leading to claims that Ceaușescu's police state has been incompletely dismantled and that the number of officers has actually increased since 1989.
-In an interview in "Jurnalul Naţional", George Maior denied the numbers Harnagea claimed, saying that the SRI has an estimated number of 3000 operative employees.
-According to Maior, the average salary in the service is 2500 RON (560 Eur), a salary above the average income in Romania.
+In an interview in Jurnalul Național from 2018, George Maior denied the numbers Harnagea claimed, saying that the SRI has an estimated number of 3,000 operative employees.
+According to Maior, the average salary in the service is 2,500 Lei (€560), a salary above the average income in Romania.

 To become an employee of the SRI, a person has to fulfill several conditions, including having Romanian citizenship, matching the age criteria, clean criminal record and no serious medical conditions.
 If so, the person is allowed in the recruitment process.
 This process consists of background checks, medical exams, aptitude tests, personality tests, physical fitness tests and a paper exam (for example, a general knowledge test).

-The main gate to enter the intelligence service is the National Intelligence Academy (Academia Naţională de Informaţii „Mihai Viteazul) from Bucharest.
+The main gate to enter the intelligence service is the National Intelligence Academy (Academia Națională de Informații Mihai Viteazul) from Bucharest.

 The Anti-Terrorist Brigade

-The Anti-Terrorist Brigade (Brigada Antitero), also known as BAT is SRI's Special Actions Unit and the main anti-terrorist unit from Romania.
-Created during the mid `70s (as a response to the 1972 Munich Massacre) under the name of ARTA, the unit has changed its name later into The Special Anti-Terrorist Unit (USLA - Unitatea Specială de Luptă Antiteroristă).
+The Anti-Terrorist Brigade (Brigada Antiteroristă), also known as BAT is SRI's special actions unit and the main anti-terrorist unit from Romania.
+Created during the mid 1970s (as a response to the 1972 Munich Massacre) under the name of ARTA, the unit has changed its name later into The Special Anti-Terrorist Unit (USLA - Unitatea Specială de Luptă Antiteroristă).

 Eight USLA members were killed during the Romanian Revolution in December 1989.

 The size of the brigade is classified, but it is known that the unit has in ranks the best operatives from the Romanian military and law enforcement sector.
-Most of them are athletes, with excellent results in sports such as boxing, karate, rugby, judo and other combat sports.
+Most of them are athletes, with excellent results in sports such as boxing, karate, rugby, judo, and other combat sports.

 Also, the brigade is providing security on all important airports from Romania and members of the brigade are working as air marshals on all Romanian flights.